HF-RapidResponse/volunteer-portal/docs/setup.md

 ## Node

 To run this app locally, node must be installed.
-There is no mandated node version in the package files, but version 14.x is recommended.
+There is no mandated node version in the package files, but version 12.x is recommended since that's what the website runs on when deployed.
 THe recommended and latest versions can [downloaded from here](https://nodejs.org/en/).
 As of now, there is only a front end client running on node, but that may change later on with the introduction of an API.

 [Return to Main Readme](../README.md)